Kawah Putih: Access

 Access is gained from the left of the main road travelling south by entering the park and proceeding along a 5 km access road.
 Travel time from the centre of Bandung, depending on traffic in and around Bandung, is perhaps two hours.
-Visitors typically leave their vehicles in a carpark at the entry to the site and catch one of the regular mini shuttlebuses (leaving every five minutes or so) for the 5 km to the crater.
+Visitors typically leave their vehicles in a car park at the entry to the site and catch one of the regular mini shuttle buses (leaving every five minutes or so) for the 5 km to the crater.

 The main road is the busy road south from Bandung through the town of Soreang, the capital of the Bandung District, continuing down through the crowded Pasir Jambu township.
 Minibuses ply the route southwards from Bandung and, depending on traffic, can take up to two hours to reach the entrance to the Kawah Putih area.